pmozdzynski/tailscale-raspberry-router/README.md

 ✅ **Allows external DHCP configuration (e.g., `dnsmasq` for local clients)**
 ✅ **Supports `friendly-names.json` to assign friendly names to exit nodes**
 ✅ **Acts as a VPN router for devices needing secure and consistent VPN connections**
+✅ **Web-based authentication with session management for secure access**

 ---